SAP/code-pal-for-abap/docs/checks/number-output-parameter.md

 ### What is the Intent of the Check?

-The Number Output Parameter check searches for methods where more than one parameter in one of the output types (`EXPORTING`, `CHANGING` or `RETURNING`) is used.
+The "Number Output Parameter Check" searches for methods where more than one parameter in one of the output types (`EXPORTING`, `CHANGING` or `RETURNING`) is used.

 ### Which attributes can be maintained?